Second plague pandemic: Italian Peninsula

 In 1479, the plague broke out in Rome; Bartolomeo Platina, the head of the Vatican Library was killed, and Pope Sixtus IV fled the city and was absent for more than a year.
-Federico da Montefeltro, Duke of Urbino also died.
+Federico da Montefeltro, Duke of Urbino, also died.

 Following the Sack of Rome in 1527 by Charles V, Holy Roman Emperor, plague broke out in both Rome and Florence.
 The plague emerged in Rome and killed 30,000 Florentines—a quarter of the city's inhabitants.
-The Description of the Plague at Florence in the Year 1527, by Lorenzo di Filippo Strozzi, records this plague in detail; copied out by Niccolò Machiavelli with annotations by Strozzi.
+The Description of the Plague at Florence in the Year 1527, by Lorenzo di Filippo Strozzi, records this plague in detail; it was copied out by Niccolò Machiavelli with annotations by Strozzi.
 He wrote:

-Further plague epidemics accompanied the Siege of Florence in 1529; there, religious buildings became hospitals and 600 temporary structures were built to house the infected without the city walls.
+Further plague epidemics accompanied the Siege of Florence in 1529; there, religious buildings became hospitals and 600 temporary structures were built to house the infected outside the city walls.

 After 1530, political strife calmed and warfare in Italy became less frequent.
 Subsequently, plague outbreaks became more rare, affecting only individual cities or regions, but were particularly severe.
-In the forty-three years between 1533 and 1575, there were eighteen epidemics of plague.
-The especially damaging Italian plague of 1575 to 1578 travelled both north and southwards through the peninsula from either end; the death toll was particularly high.
+In the 43 years between 1533 and 1575, there were 18 epidemics of plague.
+The especially damaging Italian plague of 1575–78 travelled both north and southwards through the peninsula from either end; the death toll was particularly high.
 By official reckoning, Milan lost 17,329 to plague in 1576, while Brescia recorded 17,396 killed in a town that did not exceed 46,000 total inhabitants.
-Venice, meanwhile, saw between a quarter and a third of its population die of plague in the epidemic of 1576 to 1577 with 50,000 deaths.
+Venice, meanwhile, saw between a quarter and a third of its population die of plague in the epidemic of 1576–77 with 50,000 deaths.

 In the first half of the 17th century, a plague claimed some 1.7 million victims in Italy, or about 14% of the population.

-The Great Plague of Milan was possibly the most disastrous of the century: the city of Milan lost half its population of about 100,000, while Venice was as afflicted as in its severe 1553 to 1556 outbreak.
+The Great Plague of Milan (1629–31) was possibly the most disastrous of the century: the city of Milan lost half its population of about 100,000, while Venice was as afflicted as in its severe 1553–56 outbreak.

-The Italian Plague of 1656 to 1657 was the last major catastrophic plague in Italy, with the Naples Plague the most severe.
+The Italian Plague of 1656–57 was the last major catastrophic plague in Italy, with the Naples Plague the most severe.
 In 1656, the plague killed about half of Naples's 300,000 inhabitants.

-Messina saw the last epidemic in Italy, in 1742 to 1744.
-The final recorded incidence of plague in Italy was in 1815 to 1816, when plague broke out in Noja, a town near Bari.
+Messina saw the last epidemic in Italy, in 1742–44.
+The final recorded incidence of plague in Italy was in 1815–16, when plague broke out in Noja, a town near Bari.